never-lang/never-docs/docs/curradd.md

 # Summary

 I hope you liked this short introduction to currying.
-It is often used in lambda calculus discovered by Alonso Church.
+It is often used in lambda calculus discovered by Alonzo Church.